-The Quo Vadis (QV) Baccalaureate is an award that represents the broad curriculum on offer at Boundary Oak.
-It is presented as a certificate, every two years to pupils who gain sufficient points to achieve either a Pass, Merit, Distinction or Headteacher’s Honours Award.
+The awards are made in Years 2, 4, 6, 8 and 11 with Years 1, 3, 5, 7, 9 and 10 working towards their certificates.
+It is a certificate presented every two years to pupils who gain sufficient points to achieve either a Pass, Merit, Distinction or Headteacher’s Honours Award.

 The QV Baccalaureate focuses on seven areas of learning: languages, mathematics, sciences, humanities, creative and performing arts, sport and QV Qualities.
 Pupils are awarded points in each of these areas and their overall score determines their award.

 In Year 4 and below, teachers are responsible for recording pupils’ progress on their Baccalaureate grids.
 In Year 5 upwards, pupils take responsibility for their own Baccalaureate.
 All pupils will have two termly meetings with their teachers to discuss their progress and set their next targets.
 The learning journey and progress for each pupil is clear and explicit and frequent meetings provide the opportunity to discuss the steps they need to take to achieve those targets.